anu-mohan-57/synthetic-lethality-pipeline/README.md

 **Title:** Computational Prediction of Cell Type-Specific Synthetic Lethality in Human Cancers
 **Author:** Anugreha Mohan
 **Supervisors:** Dr. Sanu Shameer and Dr. Kamalakannan Vijayan

+Before running the pipeline, please update the g variables in the script to match your local file structure.